vipul9399/techladd-assignment/README.md

 ### Note: Replace 'localhost', 'your_username', 'your_password', and 'your_database_name' with your MySQL server information.

+## Start the backend server:
+node server.js

+Now, you can visit http://localhost:3000 in your browser to see the form.
+When you submit the form, it will make a GraphQL mutation request to the backend server running at http://localhost:4000/graphql.
+The form data will be stored in the formSubmissions array on the backend.

 ### After following proper steps as mentioned, Start the React development server: